RobPo/Paperino/readme.md

 ### Example: Hello World!

-This is the [first](https://robpo.github.io/Paperino/exampleHelloWorld/), and shortest possible demo and shows how to address the ePaper (don’t forget to update the correct GPIO number as described in the section above):
+This is the [first](https://robpo.github.io/Paperino/exampleHelloWorld/), and shortest possible demo and shows how to address the ePaper (don’t forget to update the GPIO name if needed in line 3):

 ```cpp